 Losing your air conditioning during a sweltering summer heatwave or your furnace in the middle of a freezing winter night is more than just an inconvenience—it’s a health and safety issue.
 Extreme temperatures can be particularly dangerous for children, the elderly, or anyone with underlying health conditions.
 Your home is supposed to be a safe refuge from the elements.
 When your HVAC system can no longer provide that protection, it needs immediate attention.
 Regular check-ups through a service maintenance program can help prevent these failures, but if you find yourself without heating or cooling, don’t wait to make the call.

-Decoding Strange Noises and Smells
+What Those Strange HVAC Noises and Smells Mean

 Your senses are some of the best tools for detecting an HVAC emergency.
 Loud, sudden noises like grinding, screeching, or banging are clear signs that mechanical parts have failed or are about to.
 If you hear these sounds, turn your system off immediately to prevent further damage.
 Even more critical are strange smells.
 A burning odor could indicate an electrical problem or an overheating motor, which is a serious fire hazard.
 The smell of rotten eggs is a tell-tale sign of a natural gas leak.
 If you smell gas, evacuate your home immediately and call for help.
 For any of these red flags, shut the system down at the circuit breaker and call a professional.